 There are many types of shrubbery that are perfect for hiding your AC unit or tank year-round.
 And as an added bonus, they will protect your air conditioner unit from severe weather.
-Just be sure you leave a couple of feet between the width of the plants and the AC unit and that it is accessible on at least one side.
+Be sure to leave a couple of feet between the width of the plants and the AC unit and that it is accessible on at least one side.
 Plants that lend themselves well to this are boxwoods, cypress, cedar, and spruce.

 Have a Gravel Garden

 Want low or no maintenance?
-Consider a gravel garden.
+Consider a gravel or rock garden.
 Both the tank and AC unit are typically set up on bricks, so simply spread gravel around them.
 Finish off the space with edging stones for a tailored finish.
 You can add a splash of color with a garden within the rocked area.
-Great choices would be plants that require little water, paired with some decorative rocks, or even a quirky pondless fountain.
+Plant low maintenance plants around the area that require little water.
+Pair them with decorative rocks or even a pondless fountain.

 With a few easy landscape design ideas, you can easily hide an AC unit or gas tank in your yard.
 These tips can be used to hide a variety of other items in your yard.
 If you have unsightly elements in your yard, covering them with unique landscaping will increase the appeal and value of your home.
 Outdoor Makeover & Living Spaces can help you hide an AC unit in a beautiful way.
 Contact us today if you would like to get started on your outdoor makeover for your yard